atosorigin/grafana-weathermap-panel/docs/EN/editor/import.md

 With:

 - coordinateSpaceInitial
-    - coordinate: Allows you to resize your work space.
+    - coordinate: Allows you to resize your workspace.
 X and Y axes ranging from -100% to plus 100%.
     - displayArea: "True" or "False" to show the working space
 - textSettings
     - font: Choice of text font between "Helvetica", "Arial", "sans-serif", "mono".